GabrielCarvalhoSouza/content_summarizer/Readme.md

 A detailed deployment guide is beyond the scope of this README.

-## ⚠️ A Note on Warnings

-> You may see some warnings (like UserWarning: pkg_resources is deprecated...) when running the application.
-This is expected.
-All mitigations to suppress non-critical warnings have been implemented in the code, but some warnings may still appear if they are generated during the import process of a third-party library.
-These warnings are harmless and can be safely ignored.

 ## 📄 License

 This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.